 - And you can practice ribcage and neck control which, which can involve bending or twisting or sidebending the ribcage.

-Improve shoulder flexibility and balance via the dance of shiva
+Improving shoulder flexibility and balance via the dance of shiva

 While Dance of Shiva movements and positions are simple, they aren't necessarily easy.
 That's because some of the positions could actually be thought of as stretches for the shoulders, arms and wrists.
 And one of the extra benefits of this practice is that it can be used to improve elbow, shoulder and ribcage flexibility.
 And it can also be used to improve left right balance between those elements.

 Practicing the movements of the dance of shiva

 As for actually practicing the movements, that is relatively easy.
 You could repeat a movement where both arms move "forwards" four times, say starting from position 1-1 (both arms are in position 1).